vCodesItAll/bootcamp-blog/index.md

 Last 24:

-- I filmed a resource video for Linkedin and did not get locked in the room this time, finished all my katas, completed the debugging and object oriented programming courses on Freecodecamp
+- I filmed a resource video for Linkedin and did not get locked in the room this time, finished all my katas, completed the debugging course on Freecodecamp

 Next 24: